ritwit/Arsha/README.md

 Email: rtom (AT) andrew.cmu.edu

 ## Installation
-You need:
+You'll need:

-1. a Unix(-like) machine.
+1. A Unix(-like) machine.

 2. A C++ compiler which supports C++11 standard.